exastro-suite/exastro-it-automation-docs-dev/docs/en/2.5/_sources/manuals/oase/oase_management.rst.txt

  * - EXASTRO_ORGANIZATION_ID
    - Used to distinguish Organizations when API requests are sent to ITA.
  * - EXASTRO_WORKSPACE_ID
-   - Used to distinguish Workspaces when API requests are sent to ITA.
+   - | Used to distinguish Workspaces when API requests are sent to ITA.

-     The specified workspace must be linked to the organization specified to EXASTRO_ORGANIZATION_ID.
+     | The specified workspace must be linked to the organization specified to EXASTRO_ORGANIZATION_ID.
+ * - EXASTRO_REFRESH_TOKEN
+   - | Used as a authentication token for Bearer authentication when API requesting to ITA.
+     | ※The user's role must be able to edit the OASE - Event - Event history menu.
  * - EXASTRO_USERNAME
-   - Used as the Basic authentication username when API requests are sent to ITA.
+   - | Used as the Basic authentication username when API requests are sent to ITA.
+     | ※The user's role must be able to edit the OASE - Event - Event history menu.
+     | ※If not using EXASTRO_REFRESH_TOKEN (Not recommended)
  * - EXASTRO_PASSWORD
-   - Used as the Basic authentication password when API requests are sent to ITA.
+   - | Used as the Basic authentication password when API requests are sent to ITA.
+     | ※If not using EXASTRO_REFRESH_TOKEN (Not recommended)
  * - EVENT_COLLECTION_SETTINGS_NAMES
    - The values set to this parameter fetches event collection settings from ITA and generates a setting file.
  * - ITERATION